 SYSLOG-BASED CENTRALIZED LOGGING SOFTWARE

-Syslog is a logging format that includes a header, structured data, and a message that applies a severity rating to the issue being reported.
-Many organizations utilize syslog because it is a cost-effective, often free, way of collecting data across multiple applications and systems.
+Syslog is a logging format that includes a header, structured data, and a message that applies a severity rating to the reported issue.
+Many organizations utilize Syslog because it is cost-effective, often free, way of collecting data across multiple applications and systems.
 Syslog contains details of individual applications that make troubleshooting easier without impacting application performance.

 While Syslog offers flexibility, it is not perfect.
 Some challenges that come with a Syslog-based approach include lacking a standardized format, clogging the network, leading to lost messages, and no authentication processes that would detect a device whose credentials have been stolen.

 SECURITY INFORMATION EVENT MANAGEMENT (SIEM)

 In recent years, more organizations have adopted either an agentless or agent-based SIEM software.
 An agent-based approach requires you to install the software agent on each host that generates logs so that the agent can extract, process, and transmit data to the SIEM server.
-In an agentless deployment, the log-generating host transmits the data directly either to the SIEM or intermediate logging server.
+In an agentless deployment, the log-generating host transmits the data directly to the SIEM or intermediate logging server.

 SIEM software automates the correlation and analysis process to streamline log management.
 Since it reduces the data, content, and timestamp inconsistencies, it provides more precise insight into and prioritizes logged events.

 USING GRAYLOG MANAGEMENT FOR ENHANCED CYBERSECURITY

 Log management supports a robust cybersecurity program by creating a single source of data for event reporting.
-You need to do more than identify abnormal events, you need to document them for forensic purposes.
+You need to do more than identify abnormal events, and you need to document them for forensic purposes.

 Graylog offers the most flexible and comprehensive approach to detecting, responding, and hunting immediate security breaches fast.
-As cyberattacks will likely strike your enterprise at some point, drawing information from event logs will be instrumental in your cybersecurity strategy to mitigate them as well as reestablish your system to its normal operation.
+As cyberattacks will likely strike your enterprise at some point, drawing information from event logs will be instrumental in your cybersecurity strategy to mitigate them and reestablish your system to its normal operation.